The following information will help you decide which setting to choose on the Remote tab in System Properties:

 Select Allow connections from computers running any version of

 Remote Desktop to allow people using any version of Remote Desktop or RemoteApp to connect to your computer.
-This is a good choice if you don't know the version of Remote Desktop Connection that other people are using, but it is less secure than the third option.
+This is a good choice if you don't know the version of Remote Desktop Connection that other people are using.

 Select Allow connections only from computers running

-Remote Desktop with Network Level Authentication to allow people with computers running versions of Remote Desktop or RemoteApp with Network Level Authentication to connect to your computer.
-This is the most secure choice if you know that the people who will connect to your computer are running Windows 7 on their computers.
-(In Windows 7, Remote Desktop uses Network Level Authentication.)
+Remote Desktop with Network Level Authentication to allow people with computers running versions of Remote Desktop or RemoteApp with Network Level Authentication (NLA) to connect to your computer.
+This is the most secure choice, if you know that the people who will connect to your computer are running Windows Vista on their computers.
+(In Windows Vista, Remote Desktop uses NLA.)

-Network Level Authentication is an authentication method that completes user authentication before you establish a full Remote Desktop connection and the logon screen appears.
+Network Level Authentication (NLA) is a new authentication method that completes user authentication before you establish a full Remote Desktop connection and the logon screen appears.

-This can help protect the remote computer from hackers and malicious software.
-The advantages of Network Level Authentication are:
+This is a more secure authentication method that can help protect the remote computer from hackers and malicious software.
+The advantages of NLA are:

-It requires fewer remote computer resources than earlier versions of Remote Desktop Connection.
-The remote computer uses a limited number of resources before authenticating the user, rather than starting a full Remote Desktop connection as in earlier versions.
+It requires fewer remote computer resources initially.
+The remote computer uses a limited number of resources before authenticating the user, rather than starting a full Remote Desktop connection as in previous versions.

-It can help provide better security by helping to reduce the risk of denial-of-service attacks.
-(A denial-of-service attack attempts to limit or prevent access to the Internet.)
+It can help provide better security by reducing the risk of denial-of-service attacks.
+(A denial of service attack attempts to limit or prevent access to the Internet.)

 It uses remote computer authentication, which can help protect users from connecting to remote computers that are set up for malicious purposes.

-Open Remote Desktop Connection by clicking the Start button .
-In the search box, type Remote Desktop Connection, and then, in the list of results, click Remote Desktop Connection.
+Open Remote Desktop Connection by clicking the Start button , clicking All Programs, clicking Accessories, and then clicking Remote Desktop Connection.

-Click the icon in the upper-left corner of the Remote Desktop Connection dialog box, and then click About.
+Click the icon in the top left corner of the Remote Desktop Connection dialog box, and then click About.